 If you are over the age of 69 and in the past ten years have had regular Pap tests with no abnormal results, you can probably stop having Pap tests.

-However, if you are over 69 and have never had a Pap test, do not remember when you had your last Pap test, or having any symptoms such as abnormal bleeding, talk to your primary health-care provider about cervical cancer screening
+However, if you are over 69 and have never had a Pap test, do not remember when you had your last Pap test, or have any symptoms such as abnormal bleeding, talk to your primary health-care provider about cervical cancer screening

 Speak to your primary health-care provider today if you have questions on whether to stop cervical cancer screening!